Buchu

 • Main Economic Use Medicinal, Culinary

 The buchu plant is of South African origin and is now cultivated in Africa and parts of South America.
-Buchu has been known for its medicinal value in South Africa for centuries, being commonly used by the Khoekhoe tribes in order to relieve stomach complaints in particular.
-However, the herb has earned a place in modern medicine, due to its healing properties and industrial applications.
+Buchu has been known for its medicinal value in South Africa for centuries, being commonly used by the Khoekhoe tribes, particularly to relieve stomach complaints.
+However, the herb has earned a place in modern medicine due to its healing properties and industrial applications.

 Buchu Medicinal Properties